 - Gum disease: In addition to regular periodontal disease therapy, laser gum surgery can help make drastic improvements in gum health.
 With the use of lasers the gums heal more quickly and become more responsive to treatment.

 - Gum contouring: Painful gum contouring surgery involving a scalpel and many days of recovery has thankfully been replaced by laser surgery.
 Using a diode laser, Dr. Barney can gently reshape and cut away excess tissue, leaving patients with a less gummy smile, without the recovery period.

 - Canker sore treatment: Treating canker sores can be done much more quickly with lasers.
 A laser can seal off the nerves that were causing the pain and can break down the tissues creating the sores.
-This way the healing of canker sores is done without long, intensive corticosteroid treatments.

 - Frenectomies: Lasers can replace traditional surgery on both lingual frenum and labial frenum problems.